-The University believes that the residence halls are living-learning centers where a student becomes acclimated to living in the campus community.
+HIU believes that the residence halls are living-learning centers where a student becomes acclimated to living in the campus community.
 In this setting students are spiritually fed through devotions in small and large groups and through relationships of support and accountability with peers and staff.
 Therefore, HIU deems it beneficial to require all single undergraduate students under the age of 22 years, enrolled for 12 units or more, and not married, living with their parents or an approved relative, to live in the residence halls.
+Contact Housing at housing@hiu.edu.